Titan Quest: Gameplay

-Fighting takes the form of real-time hack and slash combat, with players attacking randomly-generated enemies highlighted by the mouse.
+Fighting takes the form of real-time hack and slash combat, with players attacking randomly generated enemies highlighted by the mouse.
 Available weapon types for characters include swords, clubs, axes, and staves.
 In addition to the standard attack with an assigned weapon, offensive skills can be deployed.
 Using active skills triggers a cooldown meter, rendering that skill unusable until the meter depletes.
-Items and equipment can also be looted from fallen enemies and chests scattered through environments: these range in quality, with grey standing for low-quality gear while purple stands for a "Legendary" item, and orange denotes a Relic or Charm which can be equipped to the player to increase an attribute such as elemental damage resistance.
+Items and equipment can also be looted from fallen enemies and chests scattered through environments: these range in quality, with grey standing for damaged or low-quality gear while purple stands for a "Legendary" item, and orange denotes a Relic or Charm which can be equipped to the player to increase an attribute such as elemental damage resistance.
 The majority of items and equipment are randomly generated, and are associated with particular types of enemies.
 The world's currency, Gold, can be gained through quest completion, opening chests and defeating certain enemies.
 Gold is used with the various shop NPCs in exchange for their services.

 After leveling up for the first time, the player can access Masteries, skill tree-based upgrade systems where skill points unlocked upon leveling up can be used to access and boost different skills.
 Mastery abilities expend energy, which is replenished over time when skills are not in use or by using energy drinks.
 There are eight available Masteries to choose from (Defence, Warfare, Hunting, Rogue, Earth, Storm, Nature and Spirit).
 Players can access two Masteries at any one time, mixing skills from both trees.
 The combination of different Masteries create different character classes: for instance, combining Nature and Earth Masteries grants players the "Summoner" class, while Defense and Warfare Masteries create the "Conqueror".
 There are 36 possible Classes, which include pure disciplines within one Mastery and hybrids between different Masteries.
 After a certain point in the game, the player has access to Mystics, NPCs which can reallocate skill points for a fee.